pouretrebelle/old.abstractpuzzl.es/README.md

 ## :rocket: Deploy it

 The site is deployed to [abstractpuzzl.es](http://abstractpuzzl.es/) using Github Pages from the `docs` folder.
 The app can be updated by running `npm run build` and then committing with a `:rocket:` commit message.
+You can test the built version by running `npm run serve`.